 Wednesday, May 26, 2021

 The second video by Fr.
 Goring is about Fr.
 James Altman.
 It's sad to hear that his bishop wanted him to resign.
 He needs our support and prayers.
 And don't forget to pray for his bishop.
-To learn more abouy the case, check out this video on The Vortex.
-You may also want to watch John-Henry Westen's presentation of Fr.
+You may want to watch John-Henry Westen's presentation of Fr.
 Altman's case to find out how you can help.

 I'd like to share some videos again.
 Two were made by Fr.
 Mark Goring.
 I'll post the first one first, a talk about the power of the Holy Spirit.
 I experienced it in the 1970s and the fire that kindled by the Holy Spirit in me is still burning today!
 (Pretty amazing.)
 Every Christian should seek Baptism in the Holy Spirit to know what it feels like to be the temple of the Holy Spirit.